Underground Fuel Storage

 What is Underground Fuel Storage?

-Underground fuel storage is the practice of storing diesel, gasoline, or other fuel products in tanks buried below grade.
-An underground storage tank is selected when aboveground placement is not practical due to site layout, space constraints, visibility requirements, or security considerations.
+Underground fuel storage goes beyond burying a tank.
+It is a site-engineered system where soil conditions, groundwater depth, burial clearances, and access point placement all dictate how the tank is specified, configured, and installed.
 Burying the tank removes it from the surface footprint, reduces exposure to ambient temperature swings, and keeps fueling infrastructure less obtrusive to the surrounding site.
-Common applications include fleet fueling depots, backup generator supply, industrial and commercial facilities with onsite fueling needs, construction staging areas, and remote sites where a permanent underground fuel storage tank supports long-term operations.
+Common installations include fleet fueling depots, backup generator supply, commercial and industrial facilities with onsite fueling needs, construction staging areas, and remote operations where a permanent underground system supports long-term fuel availability.

 Helpful Codes & Regulations